marl64/autoMP/README.md

 ## Setup

-1. Ensure that autoMP.py and mariopaintFaster.lua are in the same folder.
+1. Download and extract the autoMP source code.

-2. If they don't already exist, create 2 new folders, "input" and "output" in that folder as well.
+2. If they don't already exist, create 2 new folders, "input" and "output" in the autoMP folder.

 3. Place the image(s) you want to use into the input folder.
 Pretty much any image file should work.
 If one isn't accepted, try saving it as a common filetype, like .jpg or .png.